- Thomas Jefferson

 In the Fall of 1958, Ag House Society was formed by Charles Benrud with an initial number of 19 members.
 A petition to Alpha Gamma Rho was submitted to become a colony in 1959.
 The chapter was officially grated it's charter in on April 25th, 1964.
 The 19 members plus 17 more were initiated to the chapter.

-• Inspire a pursuit of academic excellence among all our members
+• Inspire a pursuit of academic excellence among all our members.

-• Foster lifelong personal development through innovative educational, leadership, and social opportunities
+• Foster lifelong personal development through innovative educational, leadership, and social opportunities.

-Jackrabbit Memorial Jackpot Show is a live stock show that is put on by SD State AGR and Block and Bridle.
+Jackrabbit Memorial Jackpot Show is a livestock show that is put on by SD State AGR and Block and Bridle.
 Jackrabbits Memorial continues to honor the lives of Brent Beitelspacher, DJ Fischer, Logan Rau, Nick Reimann, and Lisa Johnson.
 This show enables families of these individuals to ensure the passion they each had for the livestock industry is passed onto future generations.

-We have a regular tailgate spot for all home football games.
+AGR has a regular tailgate spot for all home football games.
 At all home games, we will be out celebrating and cheering on our team!
 We also regularly attend all other types of sporting events to cheer on our school, including volleyball, basketball, wrestling, and more.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.